-For the December fashion issue, Study Breaks asked Julia Dixon, a student we’ve collaborated with in the past and the founder of Trash Vintage, to connect us with student luminaries whose style and aesthetic help inform hers.
+For the December fashion issue, Study Breaks, in collaboration with Essay Zoo, asked Julia Dixon, a student we’ve collaborated with in the past and the founder of Trash Vintage, to connect us with student luminaries whose style and aesthetic help inform hers.
 Studying in London, Savannah, Austin and Los Angeles, her four style curators offered fashion tips tailored for students, as well as their personal inspirations and opinions.
 Below are the four student influencers and snippets from their fashion feedback.

 1. Jessie Collier (@jussssie)

 Jessie Collier is a Fashion Media and Communications major at London College of Fashion, where she focuses on fashion photography.
 She is currently taking a gap year to explore fashion media, as well as create connections, do solo projects and freelance for JUSSSSIE before returning to finish college.
 Collier wants to be part of the sustainable fashion movement and use visual storytelling to push for mindful thinking within the industry.

 Go-to Look: “Cropped-hem denim jeans with a tank top or an oversized top with my Nike TNs.”